 This background paper sets a threshold of 10 minimum for site allocations but why was the threshold set so high?
 A typical threshold for minimum units is just 5 or 6 homes, allowing smaller sites to be considered.
 This is in line with NPPF para.
 68 that states that small and medium sized sites can make an important contribution to meeting the housing requirement of an area and are often built-out relatively quickly.
 Why has TWBC taken a different approach?

-The SHEELA contains many sites of this scale across the Borough for that never got allocated because of the artificially high threshold imposed by the draft TWBC LP.
+The SHEELA contains many sites of this scale across the Borough that have not been allocated because of the artificially high threshold imposed by the draft TWBC LP.

 Smaller sites can often be built out quicker than large sites and can be delivered by non-mainstream developers e.g. CLT, housing cooperatives and so on.
 Setting a high threshold will tend to rule these organisations out of the picture, thereby concentrating risk on a few larger players, rather than spreading risk more widely.
 Neighbourhood plans tends to favour a strategy based around smaller sites, more widely distributed.
 This threshold also undermines neighbourhood planning.
-Smaller sites also allow opportunity for smaller developments that give a greater opportunity to build more sustainably and of better quality than 'mass produced' developments?
+Smaller sites also allow for smaller developments that give a greater opportunity to build more sustainably and of better quality than 'mass produced' developments.

 Cranbrook and Hawkhurst together (both in the AONB completely) are taking the same numbers as Tunbridge Wells and Southborough combined (not in the AONB) – this cannot be right when considered against: